Abod1960/One-Commander-Dev-Theme/README.md

 🍀 And Here is a Discord theme: [Translucence Dev Theme](https://github.com/Abod1960/BetterDiscord-Translucence-Themes/tree/master/Themes/Translucence-Dev).

-▶ And here is a theme for YouTube App: [Dev-YT-Theme](https://github.com/Abod1960/Dev-YT-Theme).
+▶ And here is a theme for YouTube: [Dev-YT-Theme](https://github.com/Abod1960/Dev-YT-Theme).

 ## ✏ Author